Skip to Main Content »

 We ask our volunteers to contribute to the cost of our private Volunteer Bus to and from Antigua to the project in Guatemala City.
 The Volunteer bus is used to insure the safety of our volunteers; only Safe Passage volunteers and staff are allowed to ride the bus and the bus is registered and insured.

 Step 3: Please pay the non-refundable $50 Volunteer Application Fee online here.
-Please ensure you select “Volunteer Application Fee” from the “Designation” dropdown list.
+Please select “Volunteer Application Fee” from the “Designation” dropdown list.

 To pay by check, please make your check payable to "Safe Passage", indicate on the memo line “Volunteer Application Fee”, and mail to our US Office at 81 Bridge Street, Suite 104, Yarmouth, ME 04096.